 This lucrative position involves an assessment of a company’s computer network to determine how it can be made to function more efficiently, according to BBNews.
 Once the initial assessment is made, the computer systems analyst draws up a report that includes the cost and benefits of a new computer system.
 Some companies hire professionals with an associate degree and previous network experience for this position.
 The annual average salary for a computer systems analyst is $77,740.

 Medical Records Technician

-, like writers, work with the written word, which means they spend plenty of time alone with their computers.
+Translators, like writers, work with the written word, which means they spend plenty of time alone with their computers.
 Translators may work for a company or freelance their skills.
-Most will have a number of projects going at one time, and can set their own hours to meet deadlines.
-The job of a translator may be performed in an office setting, but many professionals in this field also telecommute.
-Average annual salary is $43,300.
+Most will have a number of projects going at once and can set their own hours to meet deadlines.
+The translator job may be performed in an office setting, but many professionals in this field also telecommute.
+The average annual salary is $43,300.

 Network administrators often launch their careers with an associate degree in IT systems.
 These professionals organize and install computer networks for companies of all sizes.
-Once the systems are in place, network administrators also perform the task of maintaining and updating systems as the need arises.
+Once the systems are in place, network administrators maintain and update systems as the need arises.
 These professionals spend plenty of time alone with the networks and can expect to earn an average annual salary of $70,930.

 Just because you don’t relish the idea of working on a team doesn’t mean you can’t find an exciting and lucrative career of your own.
-These introvert-friendly careers can be launched with an associate degree and the desire to spend the majority of the workday without a crowd.
+These introvert-friendly careers can be launched with an associate degree and the desire to spend most of the workday without a crowd.

 Questions?
 Contact us on Facebook @communitycollegereview